jessielw/DeeZy/README.md

 ### Common Issues

-**"TrueHD decoder not found"**
+**"truehdd decoder not found"**

-- Ensure TrueHD decoder is installed and in PATH
+- Ensure truehdd decoder is installed and in PATH
 - Only required for Atmos encoding from TrueHD sources

 **"Invalid bitrate for channel layout"**